View the Labels/SDS information for Acelepryn Insecticide.

 Read more »

-©2017 Syngenta.
+©2020 Syngenta.
 Important: Always read and follow label instructions.
-Some products may not be registered for sale or use in all states or counties.
-Please check with your state or local Extension Service to ensure registration status.Acelepryn® is a trademark of a Syngenta Group Company.
+Some products may not be registered for sale or use in all states or counties and/or may have state-specific use requirements.
+Please check with your local extension service to ensure registration status and proper use.Acelepryn®, Greencast® is a trademark of a Syngenta Group Company.

 Provaunt® is a trademark of a Syngenta Group Company.
-Acelepryn® is not for Sale, Sale Into, Distribution and/or Use in Nassau, Suffolk, Kings and Queens Counties of New York State.
+Acelepryn® is not for Sale, Sale Into, Distribution and/or Use in Nassau, Suffolk, Kings, Queens Counties of New York State unless permitted under FIFRA Section 24(c) Special Local Need Registration.

 *A reduced risk pesticide is defined as one which may reasonably be expected to accomplish one or more of the following; (1) reduces pesticide risks to human health; (2) reduces pesticide risks to non-target organisms; (3) reduces the potential for contamination of valued, environmental resources, or (4) broadens adoption of IPM or makes it more effective.
 Acelepryn qualifies under one or more of the above criteria.